 What Should You Choose

 Infuriatingly the answer is – It depends.
-You need to start with a strategy.
+You need to start with a local marketing strategy.
 What do you deliver, to whom and why?
 What makes you different?
 This should lead you to decide on your target customer and the best way to reach them.
 Please, please (we’ll say it again – please) do not decide on which promotional tactic is right for you until this is in place.